ksss/epoll/README.md

 # IO::Epoll#ctl(option, io, flag)
 #   call epoll_ctl(2)
-#   option: you can choice epoll_ctl option in CTL_ADD, CTL_MOD and CTL_DEL.
+#   option: you can choice options (see ctl options).
-#     CTL_ADD: add io list to watching for created epoll fd
-#     CTL_MOD: you can change io events
-#     CTL_DEL: delete io in watching list
 #   io: set an IO object for watching.
 #   flag: set flag bits like Epoll::IN|Epoll::OUT|Epoll::ONESHOT etc...
 #     see also man epoll_ctl(2)